All-Terrain Vehicles

 What is against the law when it comes to an ATV?

-It is against the law to remove the age restriction warning label attached to the all-terrain vehicle (ATV) by the manufacturer.
+It is against the law to remove the age restriction warning label attached to the ATV by the manufacturer.

 You cannot drive an ATV:

-- More than 30 minutes after sunset or more than 30 minutes before sunrise unless headlights are one
+• More than 30 minutes after sunset or more than 30 minutes before sunrise unless headlights are on

 Parents or guardians cannot allow: